 When it comes to sugar on the rim, granulated sugar is most often picked.
 The clean and bright flavor of simple granulated sugar pairs perfectly with the high acidity of this sweet n’ tart Cranberry Pomegranate Margarita.
 If you are looking for a coarser, fancier sugar for your rim, I highly suggest turbinado or cocktail sugars.

-Easy on the eyes, and even easier to sip, this margarita DESERVES a place in your cocktail arsenal.
+Easy on the eyes, and even easier to sip, this holiday margarita DESERVES a place in your cocktail arsenal.

 Until next week, friends, cheers – to cocktails, the best part of any celebration.